Jorge Poza: Biography

 Poza was born in Tulancingo, Hidalgo, Mexico.
-He started his acting career in the movie Bandidos in 1990, but his career as a TV actor started in 1992 in the telenovela El abuelo y yo by Pedro Damian along with Gael García Bernal.
-Then he got involved in other projects or more and less success.
+He started his acting career in the movie Bandidos in 1990, but his career as a TV actor started in 1992 in the telenovela El abuelo y yo by Pedro Damián along with Gael García Bernal.

 In 2001 he worked in the novela Atrévete a olvidarme, which only lasted a month on air, but a couple of months later he was called by the TV producer Carla Estrada to offer him a character in her new novela El Manantial.
-In 2002 he was called by another TV producer Pedro Damián and was offered his first starring role as professor Francisco Romero in the famous novela Clase 406.
+In 2002 he was called by another TV producer Pedro Damián and was offered his first starring role as professor Francisco Romero in the telenovela Clase 406.

 Velo de novia in 2003 represented a new challenge for him, since he had to play two characters: twins Rafael and Ernesto, the first one bad and dominant and the other one good and shy.
 He also worked in theatre in the play P.D. tu gato ha muerto along with Otto Sirgo.
 Trying to get away from acting for a while, he hosted a morning TV show called Hoy which has been Televisa's morning show for years, changing the casts in different periods.
 During his time with the show, he worked with Andrea Legarreta and Vielka Valenzuela.

 He also worked on the telenovela Alma de Hierro as the blind son of the famous Mexican actors: Blanca Guerra and Alejandro Camacho.
 He also played in the first episode of Mujeres Asesinas 3 titled Elena, Protectora with Rocio Banquells.

 In 2011 he starred in the Mexican version of Rafaela with Scarlet Ortiz and produced by Nathalie Lartilleux.
 The following year, in 2012, he played his first antagonistic in Cachito de Cielo with Maite Perroni and Pedro Fernandez.
 In 2014, he had his second main antagonistic as Pablo's, brother Mariano Martinez Negrete, in the Mexican version's La Gata with reunited his co-star Maite Perroni and Daniel Arenas, under the production of Nathalie Larrilleux.